airbr/gitfit/readme.md

 #### Heroku Deployment

-A dist of this project has been deployed on [Heroku at gitfit-wdi](https://gitfit-wdi.herokuapp.com/)
+A live demo of the application can be viewed at [Heroku at gitfit-wdi](https://intense-escarpment-84969.herokuapp.com/)

 #### Project specifications: